PokemonAutomation/About/Setup/HardwareNeeded/HardwareExperienced.md

 **First, read the [beginner hardware page](./HardwareBeginner.md) to understand the general hardware requirements.** This page only provides supplementary information to the beginner guide.

-Next, we'll go over alternate hardware configurations.
+Here, we'll go over alternate hardware configurations.

 ## Hardware needed for Microcontroller automation